efarran0/Economic_Network/README.md

 ## Description

 This web application simulates a closed economy with two types of agents: **households** and **firms**.
-Behavioral rules are derived from the theoretical model detailed in *Annex A* of the associated academic paper.
+Behavioral rules are derived from the theoretical model detailed in *Annex B* of the associated master thesis.

 The application is divided into two main screens: